OpenAI looks to shift away from nonprofit roots and convert itself to for-profit company

 Any “excess” profit would go back to the nonprofit, Brockman and Sutskever explained, though in practice little money has gone back to the nonprofit in recent years.
 Brockman has been on leave since August, leaving Altman one of the few early leaders still at the helm.

-In research published in February, Ellen P. Aprill, professor emerita of tax law at LMU Loyola Law School, traced OpenAI’s corporate structure, noting that it appeared to be “painstakingly” designed to protect its nonprofit status.
+In research published in February, Ellen P. Aprill, professor emerita of tax law at Loyola Marymount University, noted that OpenAI's structure appeared to be “painstakingly” designed to protect its nonprofit status.

 All of its subsidiary corporations are governed or managed by the nonprofit and its board, and OpenAI says it warns investors that they may never receive a return.

-However, April and her colleagues pointed to Altman's ouster and reinstatement as evidence that the nonprofit’s board may not be meaningfully in charge.
-“Unless the members of the board fulfill their fiduciary duties... even the most carefully thought-out structures are for naught,” April and her co-authors wrote.
+However, Aprill and her colleagues pointed to Altman's ouster and reinstatement as evidence that the nonprofit’s board may not be meaningfully in charge.
+“Unless the members of the board fulfill their fiduciary duties... even the most carefully thought-out structures are for naught,” Aprill and her co-authors wrote.

 ——